General Wills and Estates Questions

 It will be necessary for an attorney to petition the Court to appoint a personal representative to administer the estate.

 Probate proceedings are initiated with the filing of a Petition by an interested person asking to be appointed personal representative and/or distribute property depending on size and complexity of property.
 The Petition is normally prepared by an attorney.
 The appointed person will be responsible for the estate until all bills are paid and the balance of the estate is distributed to the rightful beneficiaries.

-What type of paperwork must accompany the form for filing a disposition of personal property with administration?
+What type of paperwork must accompany the form for filing a disposition of personal property without administration?

 The following must be provided:

 - If the decedent has a will, the original must be deposited with the Clerk of Circuit Court.

 - Itemized, paid funeral bill (reflecting the name of the person who paid it).

 - Paid receipts for any medical expenses incurred sixty days prior to death (reflecting the name of the person who paid it, or canceled check(s).